 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Broccoli is probably the favorite vegetable in our house.
-We love it roasted, sautéed, in stir-fries, and here in this broccoli casserole where it gets to star in its very own show!
+We love it roasted, sautéed, in stir-fries, and in this broccoli casserole where it gets to star in its very own show!
 What I love about this casserole is that it’s substantial enough to qualify as a vegetarian main course (please make sure to use vegetable broth!) and dazzling as a side.
 Plus, leftovers are a total delight, even just warmed in the microwave.

 I am not a huge fan of using canned soup in recipes, though I certainly appreciate how it solves a problem in a pinch.
-However, here a creamy sauce made from broth and dairy is thickened with a flour and butter roux, which provides the same level of body and richness without any additives.
+However, in this recipe, a creamy sauce made from broth and dairy is thickened with a flour and butter roux, which provides the same level of body and richness without any additives.
 It really doesn’t take much more time, and the improved flavor is worth every minute and every bite.

-Scooping broccoli casserole with spoon
+Scooping broccoli casserole with spoon.

 This cheesy Broccoli Casserole is hearty enough to be a vegetarian main course, but also a substantial side for cold weather dinners and holidays.